Electric bicycle laws: Hawaii

 "Moped" means a device upon which a person may ride which is DOT Approved.

 Under the statute, mopeds must be registered.
 To be registered under Hawaii law a moped must bear a certification label from the manufacturer stating that it complies with federal motor vehicle safety standards (FMVSS).
 A moped must also possess the following equipment approved by the D.O.T. under Chapter 91: approved braking, fuel, and exhaust system components; approved steering system and handlebars; wheel rims; fenders; a guard or protective covering for drive belts, chains and rotating components; seat or saddle; lamps and reflectors; equipment controls; speedometer; retracting support stand; horn; and identification markings.

 Illinois

+Two relevant laws for Illinois are 625 ILCS 5/11-1517 & 625 ILCS 5/1-140.10.